damienlethiec/after-le-wagon/README.md

 * [CSS] and [HTML] references
 * [Awesome Ruby]
+* A [resource] from Sylvain Peigney, similar to this topic with a ton of miscellaneous cools links ! :star2:
 * [Ruby] and [Rails] style guides
 * [Ruby Weekly] newsletter
 * [Exercism] to test your skills with great coding challenges
+* [Ruby Monk], chill design & enteresting exercices

 ## Contributing

 If you are a teacher, TA or experienced alumni of Le Wagon, do not hesitate to fork this repository and send me a pull request to improve this learning path.
-I am sure it could be much better. ;)
+I am sure it could be much better. ;) :sparkles:

 [this article]: https://tenderlovemaking.com/2016/02/05/i-am-a-puts-debuggerer.html
 [Reddit]: https://www.reddit.com/r/rails/